nrbrt/smt172-nano-needlevalve/README.md

 This will program the nano, that needs to be connected at that moment, without any user interaction and is meant for novice users and easy installation.

+The smt172 sensor needs to be connected to pin 8, the drv8825 to pin 12(dir) and pin 11(step), the homeswitch to pin 10.